somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 # [work in progress] A practical guide to debugging/troubleshooting kubernetes applications - Mastering Logs, Events, best industry practices and kubectl for Seamless Debugging and Insights.
 ## Introduction
 Welcome to my in-depth exploration of Kubernetes application logging.
-This guide will equip you with the knowledge and tools to demystify the inner workings of kubernetes applications through effective logging and debugging techniques. <br/>
+This guide will equip you with the techniques and industry best practices to demystify the inner workings of kubernetes applications.<br/>

 This blog will help to effectively debug and analyze kubernetes applications to make things easy for architects/developers to orchestrate containers by Kubernetes.
 Given that Kubernetes is complex, knowing where to look for that data and how to interpret it can be tricky but very important.
 I have applied these techniques/strategies and industry best practices to troubleshoot critical issues resulting in faster resolution times.
 You will get all the Kubernetes logging & debugging essentials right here and can fix critical Kubernetes issues much faster now with this actionable guide. <br/>

 # Why master Kubernetes logging?
 Below are the crucial benefits if anyone masters the techniques, strategies and industry practices mentioned in this blog (most of which I have applied).